-- 5.10.1 Data subjects have several rights under the data protection legislation.
-The school shall comply with all valid requests (written or verbal) from data subjects exercising their rights without delay, and within one month at the latest. - 5.10.2 Data subjects have the right to: - Be informed about the use, sharing and storage of their data (this is a privacy notice)
+5.10.1 Data subjects have several rights under the data protection legislation.
+The school shall respond to all valid requests (written or verbal) from data subjects exercising their rights without delay, and within one month at the latest.

+5.10.2 Data subjects have the right to:

-- Request access to the personal data the school holds about them (this is a subject access request) - If their data is inaccurate or incomplete they can request that it is corrected - Ask for their data to be deleted when it is no longer needed - Restrict the use of their data in certain circumstances - Port (transfer) their data to another organisation in certain circumstances - Object to the use of their data in certain circumstances (this includes direct marketing) - Prevent automated decisions being taken about them (including profiling) - Raise a concern with the school about the handling of their personal data.
+- Be informed about the use, sharing and storage of their data - Request access to the personal data the school holds about them - Have inaccurate or incomplete data corrected - Ask for their data to be deleted when it is no longer needed - Restrict the use of their data in certain circumstances - Port (transfer) their data to another organisation in certain circumstances - Object to the use of their data in certain circumstances (this includes direct marketing) - Prevent automated decisions being taken about them (including profiling) - Raise a concern with the school about the handling of their personal data.
 If they remain dissatisfied with school's response, they have the right to escalate this to the Information Commissioner's Office.